Installing GOAD on PROXMOX Part 2: Provisioning

 proxmox_node = "toad"

-* If you don't have local-lvm for proxmox_vm_storage: I set proxmox_iso_storage and proxmox_vm_storage both to "local" to avoid making another storage
+If you don't have local-lvm for proxmox_vm_storage: I set both proxmox_iso_storage and proxmox_vm_storage to "local" to avoid creating another storage

 cd /root/GOAD/packer/proxmox/